Nuts ‘N More Peanut Butter: A Detailed Review

 Ok Shark Tank, you have my attention, now what have you got for me?

-As I turned to focus on the TV, I saw three young guys who were enthusiastically pitching a peanut butter product to the sharks.
+As I turned to focus on the TV, I saw three young people who were enthusiastically pitching a peanut butter product to the sharks.

 Their product, Nuts ‘N More Peanut Butter, supposedly had double the amount of protein as regular peanut butter, less fat, hardly any carbohydrates, and was packed with tons of fiber.